saurabhyadav033/mame/docs/source/techspecs/osd_audio.rst

 * m_nodes: The vector available nodes (*node_info*)

   * m_name: The name of the node
-  * m_id: The numeric id of the node
+  * m_id: The numeric ID of the node
   * m_rate: The minimum, maximum and preferred sample rate for the node
   * m_sinks: The vector of sink (output) ports of the node (*port_info*)